YKKO

 YKKO (an abbreviation of Yan Kin Kyay Oh, from ရန်ကင်းကြေးအိုး) is a restaurant chain in Myanmar specializing in kyay oh.
 The moniker comes from Yankin Township in Yangon, where the chain's first restaurant is located.
-Several YKKO restaurants exist in Yangon.
+Several YKKO restaurants exist in Yangon and few in Bangkok, Thailand.
 The chain also offers Chinese food at its restaurants.

+It was founded in 1988 in Yangon.
+As of 2018, YKKO has 35 shops across five cities in Myanmar.